byrrice/2Dinos/README.md

 - [x] Switching Mechanic
 - [x] Basic Color Mechanic
 - [x] Tighter Jumping
+- [ ] Improve jumping on colored blocks (right now can jump on side)
 - [ ] Black Platfroms jumpable by other characters, what color is not jumpable by any characters?
 - [ ] Level 1
 - [ ] Pause Menu